Luka Smyth

-Luka Benjamin Smyth (born 25 February 2004) is an Australian professional football player, playing as a centre forward for Veikkausliiga side Vaasan Palloseura (VPS).
+Luka Benjamin Smyth (born 25 February 2004) is an Australian professional soccer player, playing as a centre forward for club Notts County.

 Club career

 On 9 October 2024, his deal with VPS was extended until the end of 2026.

+On 27 July 2026, Smyth joined newly promoted EFL League One club Notts County on an initial three-year deal for €150,000 transfer fee.